Two decades of aging studies in the Philippines provide better understanding of older Filipinos

 In 2007, with funding from the Nihon University in Japan, the University of the Philippines through the Population Institute conducted another round of aging survey, the Philippine Survey of Aging (PSOA).
 This updates the 1996 PES and for the first time, added anthropometric measures in the survey.

-After 10 years, the Longitudinal Study of Ageing and Health in the Philippines (LSAHP) was conducted by the Demographic Research and Development Foundation with funding support from the Economic Research Institute for ASEAN and East Asia.
+After 10 years, the Longitudinal Study of Ageing and Health in the Philippines (LSAHP) was conducted by the DRDF with funding support from the Economic Research Institute for ASEAN and East Asia.
 The LSAHP is the first nationally representative panel study on older Filipinos.

 It was through these research initiatives that we were able to have a better understanding not only of the status of older Filipinos, but also develop an appreciation of their important contributions to society.
 The data and information that were provided by the studies served as bases in crafting policies and programs that ensure healthy and active aging experience of Filipinos in the coming years.